Last Updated on 05/09/2020 by Adina

 - a splash of vinegar

 - chives or 1 thin green onion

-In the meantime clean the mushrooms with kitchen paper and slice them.
+- Clean the mushrooms with kitchen paper and slice them, grate 2 garlic cloves.

-Melt the butter in a large pan and fry the mushrooms slices until golden while stirring several times in between.
+- Melt the butter in a large cast-iron or heavy-bottomed pan.
+Fry the until golden while stirring several times in between.
 This will take about 3 or 4 minutes.

-Toast the bread while the eggs are poaching.
-Rub it with the garlic clove and butter it lightly.
+- Toast the bread while the eggs are poaching.
+Rub it with the remaining garlic clove and butter it lightly.
 Place each slice on a plate.
 Pile the mushrooms on the bread slices.

-Serve immediately with green salad or some sliced tomatoes and cucumbers.
+- Serve immediately with a green salad (for lunch or dinner) or some sliced tomatoes and cucumbers (for breakfast).

 Amount Per Serving: Calories: 362Total Fat: 15gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 206mgSodium: 670mgCarbohydrates: 43gFiber: 5gSugar: 6gProtein: 17g